 Below are some ways to creatively personalize your outreach while still using automation to reach customers in real-time.

-1. Personalize Email Automation by Including Recipient and Sender Names
+1. Personalize Email Marketing Automation by Including Recipient and Sender Names

 Judging by these stats, personalizing your email communication should be a no-brainer for marketers and entrepreneurs.
 Consider starting with something small like including the recipient’s name in the email.
 Including a contact’s first name, last name — or both — is much more likely to encourage them to open an email as opposed to using a generic greeting.